BBotnar/DO_Task_001/README.md

 Put 'git remote -v'
 If you see like 'origin  https://github.com/<your-username>/DevOps-TaskName.git' - You connected

-If error like 'fatal: not a git repository (or any of the parent directories): .git' - You should:
+If error like 'fatal: not a git repository (or any of the parent directories): .git' - You should open your project from your Project Directory (File -> Open Folder -> Choose your folder for git)

+4. Create `.gitignore` file.
+.gitignore is a file that tells Git which files NOT to upload.

+4.1 Creating '.gitignore' file:

+In VS Code Explorer panel:
+File -> New File

+Name it exactly:
+'.gitignore'

+Add content to .gitignore

+I use settings like this:

+# VS Code settings
+.vscode/

+# Logs
+*.log

+# Temporary files
+*.tmp
+*.swp

+5. Create branch